 STRESS AND ANXIETY

-Do you regularly feel anxious and unsettled?
+You regularly feel anxious and unsettled.
 Perhaps your chest feels tight or your stomach nauseous.
-Or you may have a sense of pending doom – that something bad will happen which you can’t avoid.
+You may have a sense of pending doom – that something bad will happen which you can’t avoid.
 Maybe you seek escape through sleep, but find that nothing changes when the sleep ends – you wake up feeling still tired and you dread having to face the day.

-You feel you’re not worthy, that you are not important.
-You believe that you've made so many mistakes in your life and you continue to make them.
-You feel you’re in a rut.
-Nothing that you do works out, so “why even bother?”
-You are angry, maybe fed up.
-Or just tired.
+You feel unworthy and not important.
+You believe you've made so many mistakes in your life and continue to make them.
+So you’re in a rut.
+Nothing that you do works out so “why even bother?”
+You are angry, fed up and tired.
 You believe that there must be something wrong with you, that you’re not as good as you used to be, or question whether you ever were.

-People don’t understand you, that they don’t see the good in you.
-No matter how much you try others take you the wrong way.
+People don’t understand you, they don’t see the good in you.
+No matter how much you try they take you the wrong way.
 Relationships don’t work out, and your family and friends let you down.
-You believe something needs to change because you and others get hurt too often, but you don’t know what to change or how.
+Everyone gets hurt too often.
+Something needs to change, but you don’t know what or how.

 You’re angry and it comes out in bursts and as rage.
-You're dependent on drugs or alcohol in order to cope.
-Perhaps it’s a deep and constant sadness, like a heavy, grey blanket.
-At times the emotions are too much to contain within yourself.
-You say or do things in the heat of the moment, but there are painful consequences.
+Drug or alcohol helps you cope.
+Perhaps it’s a deep and constant sadness, like a heavy blanket.
+Or it's fear.
+At times the emotions are too much to hold.
+You say or do things in the moment, but there are painful consequences.
 You live with the weight of a guilt that sits on your mind and in your heart, and it eats away at you.
-You feel you are to blame, and it’s also scary.
+You feel you are to blame, and that's also scary.

 CHANGE THROUGH SUPPORT

 Psychotherapy can bring life changing experiences (literally) by challenging and altering these limiting and harmful beliefs, feelings and behaviours.
-Starting therapy can feel like a heavy and daunting task, but it needn’t be.
-My role is to provide you with a supportive, confidential and respectful space so that together we can:
+Starting therapy can feel like a heavy and daunting task, but with my support and confidentiality together we can:

-I’m a Counsellor and Psychotherapist in advanced clinical training in an MSc and Certified Transactional Analysis.
-I also hold a Diploma in Psychotherapeutic Counselling from Metanoia Institute, the leading UK provider of specialist higher education in psychotherapy and counselling psychology.
-My training and qualifications are level 7 and validated by Middlesex University.
-I've worked at MCPS in West London, Centred of Change in Croydon and currently volunteering at CGL STARS (South-End Treatment and Recovery Services) in Essex.
+I’m a qualified Psychotherapeutic Counsellor with a Dip.
+Psych from Metanoia Institute – the leading UK provider in psychotherapy and counselling psychology.
+I am also in advanced clinical training in an MSc and CTA (Certified Transactional Analysis), and these level 7 trainings are validated by Middlesex University.
+My past experiences include at MCPS in West London, Centre of Change in Croydon (South London), and CGL STARS (South-End Treatment and Recovery Services) in Essex.

 We will work together once a week, in 50 minute sessions.
 The first session will be an introductory one where we can get to know each other and agree on how we will best work together.

 What you bring to therapy is personal and can also be profoundly private.
-Ensuring your confidentiality and your safety are of upmost importance to me so that you can explore all aspect of your self freely, safely, and without judgement.
+Ensuring your confidentiality is utmost importance so that you can explore all aspect of your self freely, safely, and without judgement.